baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ##  Summary of Key Findings

 **Question 1:** Is there a correlation between production budget and profit?
-If so, how much should Microsoft invest into production to get the highest ROI?
+If so, how much should Microsoft invest into production?

             Budget vs Profit:
             - p = 0.358